harish0stack/Demorepo/README.md

+HI EVERYONE
+"This my new repo designed for github lab practical" "My first project"
-this my new repo designed for lab practical my first project
+"This my new repo designed for github lab practical "